agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 3.md

 <!-- end list -->

-  * **CFA Exam Tip:** The different treatments for Research vs. Development costs under IFRS and US GAAP is a classic, high-probability exam topic.
+  * **<mark>EXAM TIP:</mark>:** The different treatments for Research vs. Development costs under IFRS and US GAAP is a classic, high-probability exam topic.
 Remember: IFRS can capitalize development; US GAAP generally expenses it.

 -----